 - Reading USB-sticks and other external media devices, which come from outside/untrusted sources.

-- By accidentally downloading infected file(s) when visiting compromised website.
+- By accidentally downloading the infected file(s) when visiting a compromised website.

-- Virus can breach your OS’ security system and install itself with no user interaction, this typically happens when you visit compromised website.
+- The virus can breach your OS’ security system and install itself with no user interaction, this typically happens when you visit a compromised website.

 Points 1-3 are impossible without the user, so you can simply avoid these threats by not doing as written in these pointers.
 Numbers 4-5 however, are more dangerous since they often use vulnerabilities in the OS of your computer.
 Is it real for Mac?
 Contrary to common belief that, “Macs are invulnerable to viruses and specifically ransomware”, this is not exactly true.